 - First Aid Items

 - What Not to Bring

-You might not realize it now but you’re going to encounter crowded public transportation (usually with lots of stairs), bustling cobble stone streets, small trains/planes, narrow hallways and staircases, and a wide range of other difficult travel situations that make traveling with a lot of stuff extremely difficult.
+You might not realize it now, but you’re going to encounter crowded public transportation (with lots of stairs), bustling cobblestone streets, small trains/planes, narrow hallways, staircases, and a wide range of other stressful situations — all of which make traveling with a lot of stuff extremely difficult.

 Tips for Choosing Clothing for Travel